 Free Printable Fruit Picture Graphing Activity Set

-Materials Needed For Fruit Graphing Set
+Materials needed for Fruit Graphing Activity:

 There are two options for the dice of this graphing game.

-The only thing not included is the fruit counters.
-These are ones that we found and instantly fell in love.
-All of my daughters, 7-16, were instantly obsessed.
-I’ve created multiple free printables with a fruit theme just so we could continue using these counters!
+My daughters loved them so much, I’ve created multiple free printables with a fruit theme just so we could continue using these counters!

 If you choose to make your own cube, fold the cube template on the inside lines and tape it into a cube.
 I find it helpful to put additional tape on the outside of the cube to give the dice a little bit more weight and to last longer.